RafaelSterzinger/AlphaTrader/README.md

 # Project Proposal
 ## Scientific Papers
 For my project in Applied Deep Learning I chose to focus on Deep Reinforcement Learning (DRL) in the financial market or rather on the stock market.
-The idea behind this proposal was to create a Deep Q Network (DQN) which can trade financial products from tech-companies, such as Google or Apple.
+The idea behind this proposal is to create a Deep Q Network (DQN) which can trade financial products from tech-companies, such as Google or Apple.
 This topic seems to attract a great deal of attention, since there are dozens of scientific papers on sites like e.g. [arXiv.org](https://arxiv.org/) covering this problem.
 Therefore, there are many directions in which this project might develop, but for the beginning I will use a simple DQN in combination with the following four papers: